tehami02/webscrapperDjango/readme.md

 pip install -r requirements.txt
 ```

-## Configure other settings in the .env file, such as SECRET_KEY, DEBUG, and ALLOWED_HOSTS .
+   Configure other settings in the .env file, such as SECRET_KEY, DEBUG, and ALLOWED_HOSTS .
 ## Specially your SECRET_KEY and MONGODB_URI and DB_NAME and DRIVER_PATH as ChromeDriver runs for scrapping data.
-## .env has my MONGODB_URI
+   .env contains my MONGODB_URI

 ```bash
 python manage.py migrate